jadonvanyo/home_hero/README.md

 The project is preset to be optimized for scraping 1 to 25 houses at a time.
 If you want to scrape more houses quicker, you can set up proxies for the spider to avoid being blocked for anti-bot behavior.
 You can do this using the Scrapeops API, but be aware that you will need to start buying credits for rotating the proxies.

-In order to run the proxies while scraping, you will want to uncomment the following lines of code in the `settings.py`:
+In order to run the proxies while scraping, you will want to set the following lines of code in the `settings.py` to the respective values:

 ```python
 SCRAPEOPS_PROXY_ENABLED = True